 - Credits at the beginning and end of a television programme may be both visual and verbal but must not exceed 10 seconds in length.
 Where two or more sponsors are involved this may be extended to 15 seconds.

 - In and out of commercial breaks on television, credits may also be visual and verbal but must not exceed 7 seconds in length.
 On radio a verbal credit of maximum duration of 10 seconds can be given.

 - Sponsored programmes cannot include the name of the sponsor in the title of the programme.
 Coverage of a titled event, however, may include the title whether that coverage is sponsored or not.

 - The nature of the sponsorship must be made clear in the credits, thus.

 A sponsor funding part or whole of a programme should say, for example, ‘Sponsored by’ or ‘In association with’ or words of similar meaning.

 - In each case above the broadcaster remains fully responsible for the editorial content of the programme and no credit is allowed which abdicates that responsibility in any way.

-- Current advertising copy, or that in use, in the past three years may not be used as sponsorship credits.
+- Current advertising copy, or that in use, may not be used as sponsorship credits.
 Nor can credits be subsequently adapted to advertisements while the sponsorship relationship is in place.
-The use of a company tag line or associated music jingle may be permitted, but only in conjunction with the phrase “Sponsored by”.

 - Credits may however be programme related and may also include product use.